-2019 Cash Performance Bonuses
+2021 Cash Performance Bonuses

-On January 31, 2019, upon recommendation by our Compensation Committee, our Board approved our 2019 Bonus Program.
-The 2019 Bonus Program is designed to align compensation with annual goals that are measured and paid quarterly, based upon company and individual performance to better incentivize employees to strive to meet real-time goals set on a quarterly basis.
+On January 28, 2021, upon recommendation by our Compensation Committee, our Board approved our 2021 Bonus Program.
+The 2021 Bonus Program was designed to align compensation with annual goals that are measured and paid quarterly, based upon Company and individual performance to better incentivize employees to strive to meet real-time goals set on a quarterly basis.

-All Company employees, including NEOs, are eligible for quarterly performance bonuses under the 2019 Bonus Program, based on (i) individual and Company performance toward pre-approved goals set forth on a quarterly balanced scorecard developed by the employee and the employee's supervisor, and (ii) the performance of our CEO toward overall corporate goals set forth on the CEO's quarterly scorecard developed by our CEO and the Board.
-Since our CEO's quarterly targets generally relate to the Company's strategic goals, the Compensation Committee believes that the CEO's scorecard results are a good measure of the achievement of our overall corporate objectives and performance and demonstrate the contributions of our other employees, including our NEOs, toward those achievements.
-The number of performance goals per quarter varies for each employee, but an employee can have as many as 45 quarterly goals included on his or her scorecard.
-The quarterly bonus payout for each eligible employee, including NEOs, is determined based on the employee's eligible salary on a quarterly basis, multiplied by his or her bonus target (as a percentage of base salary), multiplied by a personal performance factor and finally multiplied by a funding percentage determined based on quarterly profit.
+All our employees who were not otherwise participating in a separate incentive program, including our NEOs, were eligible for quarterly performance bonuses under the 2021 Bonus Program, based on (i) Company and individual performance measured against pre-approved goals set forth on a quarterly balanced scorecard developed by the employee and the employee's supervisor, and (ii) the performance of our CEO toward overall corporate goals set forth on the CEO's quarterly scorecard developed by our CEO and the Board.
+Since our CEO's quarterly targets generally related to our strategic goals, the Compensation Committee believed that the CEO's scorecard results were a good measure of the achievement of our overall corporate objectives and performance and demonstrated the contributions of our other employees, including our other NEOs, toward those achievements.
+The number of performance goals per quarter varied for each employee, but an employee could have as many as 45 quarterly goals included on his or her scorecard.
+The quarterly bonus payout for each eligible employee, including NEOs, was determined based on the employee's eligible salary on a quarterly basis, multiplied by his or her bonus target (as a percentage of base salary), multiplied by a personal performance factor, multiplied by a Company performance factor and finally multiplied by a funding percentage determined based on quarterly profit.

-The personal performance factor is measured quarterly based on individual achievement of goals listed on the scorecard and ranges from 0 to 1.2, determined by dividing the actual score on the performance goals by 100, including 20 points for achievement of stretch goals.
-The personal performance factor is determined based upon a review of the employee's quarterly scorecard and performance by each employee's direct supervisor, in consultation with the employee.
-The Company performance factor is based on the CEO's achievement of overall goals specified by our CEO and approved by the Board and ranges from 0 for achievement of less than 65% of the CEO goals, 1.0 for achievement between 65% and 80% and 1.5 for achievement greater than 80%.
-The Company performance factor is determined by the Board, in consultation with the CEO.
+The personal performance factor was measured quarterly based on individual achievement of goals listed on the scorecard and ranged from 0 to 1.2, determined by dividing the actual score on the performance goals by 100, including 20 points for achievement of stretch goals.
+The personal performance factor was determined based upon a review of the employee's quarterly scorecard and performance by each employee's direct supervisor, in consultation with the employee.
+The Company performance factor was based on the CEO's achievement of overall goals specified by our CEO and approved by the Board and ranged from 0 for achievement of less than 65% of the CEO goals, 1.0 for achievement between 65% and 80%, and 1.5 for achievement greater than 80%.
+The Company performance factor was determined by the Board, in consultation with the CEO.